liulab-dfci/TRUST4/README.md

 	Usage: ./run-trust4 [OPTIONS]
 		Required:
 			-b STRING: path to bam file
+			-1 STRING -2 STRING: path to paired-end read files -u STRING: path to single-end read file
 			-f STRING: path to the fasta file coordinate and sequence of V/D/J/C genes
 		Optional:
 			--ref STRING: path to detailed V/D/J/C gene reference file, such as from IMGT database. (default: not used). (recommended) -o STRING: prefix of output files. (default: inferred from file prefix) -t INT: number of threads (default: 1)
+			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +)
+			--abnormalUnmapFlag: the flag in BAM for the unmapped read-pair is nonconcordant (default: not set)
-			--stage INT: start TRUST4 on specified stage (default: 0)
+			--noExtraction: directly use the files from provided -1 -2/-u to assemble (default: extraction first) --stage INT: start TRUST4 on specified stage (default: 0)
 				0: start from beginning (candidate read extraction)
 				1: start from assembly